thebenkogan/networks-project/README.md

 - Retrieve the results with average RTTs over time for each probe
 - Plot the results for analysis

-To run the code, enter:
-`python main.py`
+To run the code, first activate your virtual environment and install the dependencies with `pip install -r requirements.txt`.
+You can then run the code with `python main.py`.

 The code currently retrieves the results from our measurement and saves the plot images to the "graphs/combined" directory.
 By default, the plots combine all of the results from each probes into one plot for each region, but you can specify the "separate" command-line argument to plot each probe separately.
 These will be saved to the "graphs/separate" directory.